fhiso/legacy-format/dates.md

 "`13:52:00`".
 {/}

-{.note}  As specified here, the *associated date* will always be expressed in the Gregorian calendar.
+The *lexical space* of the `elf:Time` *datatype* is the set of *strings* which match the following `Time` production, as well as the other constraints given here on the numerical value of each component.

-*Strings* in the *lexical space* of the `elf:Time` *datatype* *shall* match the following `Time` production, as well as the other constraints given here on the numerical value of each component.  *Whitespace* is not permitted anywhere in an `elf:Time` value.
+*Whitespace* is not permitted anywhere in an `elf:Time` value.

     Time     ::=  HH ":" MM (":" SS)?
 TZD?